 School of Sport, Health and Wellbeing

-I teach psychology and its applications.
-I enjoy teaching students how psychology can be applied to sport and exercise contexts to achieve valuable outcomes relating to performance, health, and wellbeing.
-I also enjoy teaching research methods, as they underpin the knowledge base within our profession.
+Alister teaches psychology and its applications.
+He enjoys teaching students how psychology can be applied to sport, exercise, health, and counselling contexts to achieve valuable outcomes relating to performance, health, and wellbeing.
+Alister also enjoys teaching research methods, as they underpin the knowledge base within our profession.